 Jens Hillebrand Pohl (I.J.D.H.)

 Jens Hillebrand Pohl is a doctoral researcher and lecturer in the Department of International and European Law at Maastricht University, Faculty of Law.
-He is currently a visiting research fellow at the World Trade Institute in Bern and was previously a visiting researcher at the T.M.C.
-Asser Instituut in The Hague and at the Max Planck Institute for International, European and Regulatory Procedural Law in Luxembourg, where he also received a Max Planck PhD Scholarship.
+He is currently a visiting researcher at the World Trade Institute in Bern.

 He can be reached by appointment in B2.118.

-Mr. Pohl focuses his research on International Procedural Law, in particular procedural aspects of International Economic Law and EU external trade and investment.
+Mr. Pohl focuses his research on the intersection of international and European economic and procedural law, and the corollary external aspects of EU investment, commercial and financial regulation.
 His dissertation, supervised by Prof. dr. Peter Van den Bossche, associate professor dr. Denise Prévost and assistant professor dr. Rodrigo Polanco (World Trade Institute) concerns international arbitration of investment treaty claims relating to foreign investment control.
 His teaching interests include International Trade Law, International Investment Law, EU External Relations Law, International Arbitration, Private International Law, Legal Aspects of International Finance, EU Procedural Law, and Public International Law.

 Mr. Pohl holds an LL.M. from Harvard Law School, where he served as Articles Editor of the Harvard International Law Journal, an M.Sc. in Economics from Stockholm School of Economics and a Jur.
 Kand.
 (LL.M./LL.B.) degree from the universities of Stockholm and Uppsala.
-He is admitted to practice in England, Ireland and New York.
+He is admitted to practice in New York, England and Ireland.